 Remove the hubcap to reveal the lug nuts.
 These are what secure the wheel to your car.
 Use the lug wrench to loosen them, but don’t remove the lug nuts completely.

 Place the jack under the car.
 If you’re new to this, you’ll want to refer to the owner’s manual, which will indicate correct placement of the jack.
 Once in place, crank the jack to support (but not lift) the corner of the vehicle where you’re changing the tire.

 4. Remove the flat

 With the jack in place, remove the lug nuts completely and slide the flat tire off.
 Put the lug nuts in a secure place like your pocket or in an empty cup to make sure they don’t roll away.

 5. Line up the spare

 Line up the spare tire with the lug-nut holes.
 Then, replace the lug nuts, tightening with your hand until you feel resistance.

 Once the lug nuts are back in place, lower the jack, shifting the weight back to the tire.
 Use the lug wrench to tighten the lug nuts securely.
 Remember, this is what’s holding the tire to your car, so it’s important to tighten the lug nuts as snugly as you can.

 Though flat tires are the most common cause of roadside trouble, it’s important to have the right tools at hand to get you back on the road in a variety of situations.
-Check out this post for more tips to be prepared for a roadside emergency.
+Learn how to fix a flat tire without a spare and check out this post for more tips to be prepared for a roadside emergency.